mopg/phdthesis-template/README.md

 # MIT PhD thesis template

+> [!WARNING]
+> This template not longer meets the latest [MIT thesis requirements](https://libraries.mit.edu/distinctive-collections/thesis-specs/).
+Pull requests to update the template are welcome.

 This template is used to make [this thesis](https://dspace.mit.edu/handle/1721.1/120380).
 It has also been as the basis for the book [Engineering Design Optimization](https://mdobook.github.io) by Joaquim R. R. A. Martins and Andrew Ning.